 Phone triage service for urgent appointments

-Phone triage is a new system that has been introduced as part of Masterton Medical’s work towards becoming a Health Care Home.
+Phone triage is a system that has been introduced as part of Masterton Medical’s work towards becoming a Health Care Home.
 We hope the following questions and answers will be helpful in understanding this service and its benefits.

 What is phone triage?

-Phone triage is an over the phone conversation between a patient with acute medical issues and a Masterton Medical GP.
+Phone triage is an over the phone conversation between a patient with acute medical issues and a Masterton Medical GP/Nurse.
 It takes place shortly after a patient has contacted the practice to request an urgent or same day appointment.

 How exactly does it work?